kubeasy-dev/website/code-style.md

 Always use React functional components

-Always add comments in English
+Write comments for non trivial code in English

 Always use function for components like `export default function`